loopbio/python-motifapi/README.md

      * `value`: continuous value to set OR
      * `state`: 0 or 1 to turn on or off

+**Outputs and Toggling Values**

+There exists a special value for (digital) outputs that results in the output state being toggled (alternating) between minimum and maximum values.
+If you pass `value=+inf` then this means start with a switch to maximum, then toggle between minimum and maximum subsequently. `value=-inf` start with a switch to minimum, then toggle between maximum and minimum subsequently.

 ## Scheduling Function